c410-f3r/c410-f3r.github.io/content/thoughts/sparse-multidimensional-structures-written-in-rust/index.md

 <h4 class="is-4 title">For the hopeful</h4>

 Before anything else, [ndsparse] isn't a multidimensional sparse algebra/arithmetic library (disappointment face) because of its self-contained responsibility and complexity.
-Futhermore, a really good implementation of such library would require a titanic amount of research, work and free time that I don't have.
+Furthermore, a really good implementation of such a library would require a titanic amount of research, work and free time that I don't have.

 This intended limitation restricts the usage of this project by a lot but it is still useful for store, transform and retrieve use-cases.
 One can also be a hero and use some of the supported structures as a building foundation for higher level libraries.